ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 ![Terminal opened on Forgejo server container in detail view of Forgejo server at the Workloads Pods section of Headlamp](images/g036/headlamp_workloads_pods_chosen_forgejo_server_pod_terminal_open.webp "Terminal opened on Forgejo server container in detail view of Forgejo server at the Workloads Pods section of Headlamp")

-What I mean with "attempts" is that Headlamp will try a number of known shells until one works with the container.
-This is because each container can come with a different terminal but Headlamp cannot know beforehand which one to use.
+What "attempts" means is that Headlamp automatically tries a number of known shells until one works with the container.
+This is because each container can come with a different shell but Headlamp cannot know beforehand which one to use.

 ## Metrics from the monitoring stack

 Do not forget that you also have a whole monitoring stack deployed in your Kubernetes cluster, with Prometheus gathering metrics and Grafana able to show them in their own dashboards.
-The main problem you have to face here is that you will need to setup yourself the dashboards to monitor the metrics scraped from the platforms or apps you deploy in your cluster.
+The main problem you have to face here is that you need to setup yourself the dashboards to monitor the metrics scraped from the platforms or apps you deploy in your cluster.

 For instance, you may decide to have one dashboard for the metrics from each main component (cache server, database and Forgejo server) of the Forgejo platform.
 You may find in [Grafana's dashboard marketplace](https://grafana.com/grafana/dashboards/) already prepared dashboards you can use to show the metrics of those components.
 Another option for you would be to combine all the metrics from the Forgejo components in one single custom dashboard you prepare on your own.